Natalija03/ADVANCED-PROGAMMING-PROJECT/README.md

 The function edits an existing html file to create a page with general appearance resembling those of pages corresponding to remaining 7 operations.

 ## RUNNING THE WEBSITE
-Once the user has installed all the necessary libraries and downloaded the dataset, html templates and py files, website can be run.
+Once the user has installed all the necessary libraries and downloaded the dataset (according to instructions in section ## DATA), html templates and py files, website can be run.
 We'd suggest running the website from Thonny since we've faced difficulties when running the program in VSCode.
 When the user runs *website.py*, a link will be provided in the terminal which can be used to access the web interface.
 ***http://127.0.0.1:5000***

 ## CRC CARDS